philippze/djangocms-multi-inheritance/README.md

 pip install -r requirements.txt
 ```

-Then, the script `SHOW_ERROR` will show what happens if you define
+Then, the script `SHOW_ERROR` will show what happens if you list the
 parent classes in the wrong order.
 The script `TEST` will perform the
 tests that pass.